 Unlike fall and spring, summer classrooms are not automatically enabled with classroom technology.
 Summer instructors must request classroom technology from Classroom Educational Technology Services.
 Requests can be made online.
 We highly recommended that you place your requests as early as possible, and that all requests are submitted no later than two weeks prior to the start of your class.
 Please contact your program coordinator with any questions.

-Students in the Institutes, Immersions, College Prep, and English Intensive College Prep programs will receive a certificate of completion on the closing day of the program.
+Students in the Academies will receive a certificate of completion on the closing day of the program.
 In order to receive a certificate, students must be have attended the program through the final day and have no adjudications in process.

-Students enrolled in college credit courses will receive a grade.
+Students enrolled in College Prep and College Credit Courses will receive a grade.
 Please submit your grades by the deadlines posted on the Summer Sessions Academic Calendar page.
 Faculty will use MyAccess to submit their final grades.
 Please note that grades posted in Blackboard will not automatically post to MyAccess.
 If you use Blackboard for grading, you must also post grades in MyAccess.
 For an explanation of the University grading system, please consult the Undergraduate Bulletin.

 If you are a new faculty member or have never posted grades through MyAccess, the University Registrar provides instructions and a video tutorial.